Vehicle Safety Compliance Certification Scheme (VSCCS)

 - What it means to be a ‘fit and proper person’

 To make your application, complete the Application for a Certifier’s Licence and submit it to the address shown on the form.

-Once your application is received, Roads and Maritime will confirm your eligibility based on your qualifications and experience, and conduct a criminal record check.
+Once your application is received, Transport for NSW will confirm your eligibility based on your qualifications and experience, and conduct a criminal record check.

 Your application will not progress any further until you have met the minimum qualification requirement.